lkorczowski/chatgpt-shortlist/README.md

-# ChatGPT Shortlist
+# AI & ChatGPT Shortlist

-This repository is a curated list of interesting tools, plugins, and resources for working with OpenAI's ChatGPT.
+This repository is a curated list of interesting tools, plugins, and resources for working with OpenAI's ChatGPT and other AI.
 It also contains small tutorials to help you learn various aspects of using ChatGPT effectively.

 ## The story behind this repo
 After using for several months ChatGPT 3.5 and ChatGPT 4 daily for various tasks, I decided to start an experiment: